Addressing the loss of species, habitats, ecosystem health, and genetic diversity.

 Water issues related to drought and flooding are already a significant impact of climate change, with traditional engineering solutions commonly overwhelmed.
 Sustainable Urban Drainage Systems incorporate plants into water management systems, thereby offering considerable advantages over engineering solutions, an, at the same time, providing additional benefits of amenity and recreation, and space for wildlife.

-Fostering belonging, trust and inter-generational as well as cross-cultural relationships to prevent exclusion, marginalisation and violence.
+Bringing urban populations together and fostering belonging, equity, trust and inter-generational as well as cross-cultural relationships to prevent exclusion, marginalisation, and violence.

 Greener environments encourage people to spend more time in outdoor spaces, improving social interaction and community cohesion which in turn contributes to reduced crime.
 Community cohesion is especially important in multi-cultural communities and also enable inter-generational social relationships.